openSUSE/news-o-o/_posts/2011-02-27-opensuse-weekly-news-issue-164-is-out.markdown

-  * All the software is built on top of ˜openSUSE stack™, so we™re not really converting Ubuntu to RPM™s.
+  * All the software is built on top of â€˜openSUSE stackâ€™, so weâ€™re not really converting Ubuntu to RPMâ€™s.

   * The patch level applied from Ubuntu is minimum, only the mandatory feature patches were applied on pure openSUSE stack.
-Some of this features weren™t upstreamed, while others were turned down, so GNOME:Ayatana will also provide the modified software required, this is the case of GTK+ (2.0) which is properly tested and no issues were found against the regular GTK+ stack on 11.4.
+Some of this features werenâ€™t upstreamed, while others were turned down, so GNOME:Ayatana will also provide the modified software required, this is the case of GTK+ (2.0) which is properly tested and no issues were found against the regular GTK+ stack on 11.4.

-  * I™ve patched and built applications like Metacity, Empathy and gnome-session to enable functionality with the Indicators.
-I™m also serving this patched versions through GNOME:Ayatana, without them, there wouldn™t really be a pleasant indicator experience for openSUSE users.
-I would love to see community contributions to GNOME:Ayatana for all of those that aren™t available yet.
-Don™t be shy, we don™t bite!
+  * Iâ€™ve patched and built applications like Metacity, Empathy and gnome-session to enable functionality with the Indicators.
+Iâ€™m also serving this patched versions through GNOME:Ayatana, without them, there wouldnâ€™t really be a pleasant indicator experience for openSUSE users.
+I would love to see community contributions to GNOME:Ayatana for all of those that arenâ€™t available yet.
+Donâ€™t be shy, we donâ€™t bite!
 (A big plus is that you can actually learn a lot, and the openSUSE GNOME Team is very friendly and helpful.
 If you really want to help and improve yourself, step forward!.